kristov/visicalc.pl/README.md

 The input string is scanned.
 Anything matching one of the numbers is converted into "decimal" (in Perl, a string basically) and pushed onto the "values" stack.
 Any operators are pushed onto the "ops" stack.
 For each operator we shift two values from the values stack, perform the operation and put the result back on the values stack.

-After a line of input is evaluated, the values stack still contains the result of the previous operation.
-This means you can do this:
+Internally, the result of the last evaluation is stored in a variable that can be accessed via the "#" symbol, for example:

 	> 10 + 20
 	values: